Tech Industry Confronts A Backlash Against 'Disruptive Innovation'

 Tech entrepreneurs have long prided themselves on disrupting traditional industries and creating new ones.

-Print encyclopedias have been replaced by Wikipedia and Google search.
+Print encyclopedias have been replaced by Wikipedia and Google searches.

 Newspapers are struggling against online news sites and social media.
-But new problems have emerged in the wake of this transformation: fake news and the bankruptcy of the traditional news media.
+But new problems have emerged as a result of this transformation: fake news and the bankruptcy of the traditional news media.

-Clay Christensen, a Harvard business professor, coined the term "disruptive innovation."
+Clay Christensen, a Harvard University business professor, coined the term "disruptive innovation."
 He still says it's ultimately good — even as the tech industry reels from the backlash against it.

 Christensen wasn't trying to disrupt anything when he began the research that became his now iconic 1997 book, The Innovator's Dilemma.
-He just noticed how certain companies — such as the computer maker Digital Equipment Corp. or retail icon Sears — went from industry leaders to struggling has-beens.
+He just noticed how certain companies — such as the computer-maker Digital Equipment Corp. or retail icon Sears — went from industry leaders to struggling has-beens.

-"I've always wondered, why is it that companies that are successful have such a hard time to sustain their success?"
-Christensen says.
+"I've always wondered why is it that companies that are successful have such a hard time to sustain their success," Christensen says.

 In his research, Christensen saw that big established companies were often undone by smaller innovative players that came along with cheaper and more affordable products.
 Henry Ford turned the automobile into a mass-market product, which made it faster and easier for people to travel.
 But it wasn't so great for the saddle and stagecoach industries.